-Depending on fire severity, rabbitbrush, mountain snowberry, Utah serviceberry and creeping barberry may increase after fire.
+Depending on fire severity, rabbitbrush and mountain snowberry may increase after fire.
 Douglas' rabbitbrush is top-killed by fire, but sprouts vigorously after fire (Kuntz 1982, Akinsoji 1988).
-Snowberry and creeping barberry are also top-killed by fire, but resprouts after fire from rhizomes (Leege and Hickey 1971, Noste and Bushey 1987).
+Snowberry is also top-killed by fire, but resprouts after fire from rhizomes (Leege and Hickey 1971, Noste and Bushey 1987).
 Snowberry has been noted to regenerate well and exceed pre-burn biomass in the third season after a fire (Merrill et al. 1982).
 If balsamroot or mules ear is common before fire, they will increase after fire or with heavy grazing (Wright 1985).
-Utah serviceberry resprouts from the root crown.

 The effect of fire on bunchgrasses relates to culm density, culm-leaf morphology, and the size of the plant.
 The initial condition of bunchgrasses within the site along with seasonality and intensity of the fire all factor into the individual species response.
 For most forbs and grasses the growing points are located at or below the soil surface providing relative protection from disturbances which decrease above ground biomass, such as grazing or fire.
 Thus, fire mortality is more correlated to duration and intensity of heat which is related to culm density, culm-leaf morphology, size of plant and abundance of old growth (Wright 1971, Young 1983).
+Idaho fescue, the dominant grass within this community, response to fire varies with condition and size of the plant, season and severity of fire, and ecological conditions.
+Mature Idaho fescue plants are commonly reported to be severely damaged by fire in all seasons (Wright et al. 1979).
+Initial mortality may be high (in excess of 75%) on severe burns, but usually varies from 20 to 50% (Barrington et al 1988).
+Rapid burns have been found to leave little damage to root crowns, and new tillers are produced with onset of fall moisture (Johnson et al. 1994).
+However, Wright and others (1979) found the dense, fine leaves of Idaho fescue provided enough fuel to burn for hours after a fire had passed, thereby killing or seriously injuring the plant regardless of the intensity of the fire (Wright et al. 1979).